 - Industrial bulk containers

 By having a diverse range of containers, ReAgent can accommodate the unique blends of chemicals we manufacture.
-To find out more about our first-class packaging materials, click here for a more in-depth description.
+Find out more about our first-class packaging materials.

-In the packaging business since 1977, our expertise and customer-centred approach mean that we are dedicated in providing the packaging that is right for the job, and right for you.
+In the packaging business since 1977, our expertise and customer-centred approach mean that we are dedicated to providing the packaging that is right for the job, and right for you.